WebbOnPC/JavaField/README.md

 # JavaField
-A text-based Java game I was working on.
+A text-based Java game I'm working on.

 I have been short on time but am working on finishing it, with proper object orientation.
 Stay tuned!